 About of the refusal / rejection of an employee with regard to the introduction of a IS/IT, this may be explained by the fear of loss of power of the employee or by socio-demographic factors (age, gender...).
 The IS/IT may also be refused categorically because of the degree of richness of information provided by the system.

-At the organisational level where the social context and cultural of the user is important, the richness of information is defined by the common sense of the information provided and managed by the IS/IT as well as the conformity of information with respect to business rules.
+of the user is important, the richness of information is defined by the common sense of the information provided and managed by the IS/IT as well as the conformity of information with respect to business rules.